webaverse/docs/docs/webaverse/silk.md

 ### Why the name SILK?

-Backstory: For years we've been thinking about and working on interoperability problems in the space.
-We want projects to be more compatible with one another so we can have a Metaverse or 3D internet.
-Right now virtual worlds act as separate colonies or countries, each with their own currencies and moderation practices.

 The issue for bridging worlds together isn't so much a tech related problem, its a matter of incentives.
 The name SILK is inspired by the ancient Silk Road, which connected the world thousands of years ago through cross-country trade routes.
 We aim to unlock the value loops to connect virtual worlds together into something greater than the sum of their parts.

 ### Technically, what is SILK?